Skip to main content

 Home Equity Investments for Investment Properties

 Have you ever considered using the equity in your home to buy an investment property?
-Unlike a loan, a home equity investment (HEI) from Hometap doesn’t come with any interest or monthly payments.
+Unlike a loan, a home equity investment (HEI) from Hometap doesn’t come with any added debts or monthly payments.
 And because it isn’t a loan, it doesn’t impact a homeowner’s debt-to-income ratio.
 The loan-to-value (LTV) maximum is 75%, which means you must have at least 25% equity in the home.
 The effective period of an HEI is 10 years, which means you need to settle the Investment within 10 years through a refinance, buyout with savings, sale of your home, or with an investment increase.

 Frequently Asked Questions About Investment Property Loans